Edwin W. Rubel, PhD

 University of Washington, Chaired Professor

-Dr. Rubel is the Virginia Merrill Bloedel Professor of Hearing Sciences at the University of Washington (UW), where he is also a Professor in the Departments of Otolaryngology-Head and Neck Surgery, Physiology and Biophysics, and Adjunct Professor of Psychology.
+Dr. Rubel is Professor Emeritus in the Departments of Otolaryngology-Head and Neck Surgery and Physiology and Biophysics at the University of Washington (UW).
+Until July 2017 he held the Virginia Merrill Bloedel Professor of Hearing Sciences endowed chair and was also a Professor in the Departments of Otolaryngology-Head and Neck Surgery, Physiology and Biophysics, and Adjunct Professor of Psychology.
 He received his PhD from Michigan State University where he studied Physiological Psychology and Zoology.
 Prior faculty appointments were at Yale University and the University of Virginia.
 Dr. Rubel has won many awards and honors in the field of Hearing Science, including the Jacob Javitz award from the NIH, Presidency of the Association for Research in Otolaryngology (ARO) and Award of Merit from the ARO.
 He was the founder and Founding Director of the Virginia Merrill Bloedel Hearing Research Center at the UW.
-For the past 40 years, Dr. Rubel’s laboratory has studied a broad range of topics related to the development, injury and repair of the inner ear, auditory pathways in the brain and sound perception.
+For the past 45 years, Dr. Rubel’s laboratory has studied a broad range of topics related to the development, injury and repair of the inner ear, auditory pathways in the brain and sound perception.
 His laboratory discovered inner ear hair cell regeneration in birds.
 More than 10 years ago, he joined forces with Drs.
 Raible and Simon in a collaboration aimed at the prevention of hearing loss resulting from environmental- and age-related injury to the inner ear.
 See publications.

 David W. Raible, PhD